mhammell-laboratory/ezBAMQC/README.rst

 *Setup*

 1) Make sure that the GCC comiler is in your PATH

  .. code:: bash
   export PATH=/path/to/gcc:$PATH

 2) Make sure that python2.7 is in your PYTHONPATH

  .. code:: bash
   export PYTHONPATH=/path/to/python2.7/site-packages:$PYTHONPATH

- There are three methods of installation of BAMQC, from source, setup.py, and from pypi, once prequistes are setup.
+3) There are three methods of installation of BAMQC, from source, setup.py, and from pypi, once prequistes are setup.

  -*From Source*
   1) Download source
-  2) Unpack tarball and go to the directory of the package
+  2) Unpack tarball and go to the directory of the package:
    .. code:: bash

     tar xvfz bamqc-0.6.4.tar.gz

     cd bamqc-0.6.4
-  3) Run make
+  3) Run make:
    .. code:: bash
     make

  -*From Setup.py*